dsyer/js-modules/README.md

   this.init = () => initFunc(this)
 ```

-The user code now looks like this:
+The user code now looks like this in the REPL:

 ```javascript
 > var month = require('./months.js')